-2. Membership of Codex Committees is open to Members of the Commission who have notified the Director-General of FAO or WHO of their desire to be considered as members thereof or to selected members designated by the Commission.
-Membership of Regional Coordinating Committees is open only to Members of the Commission belonging to the region or group of countries concerned.
+2. Membership of Codex Committees elaborating world-wide standards is open to Members of the Commission who have notified the Director-General of FAO or WHO of their desire to be considered as members thereof or to selected members designated by the Commission.
+Membership of Codex Committees established to elaborate regional or groups of countries standards is open only to Members of the Commission belonging to the region or groups of countries concerned.